-a) An undergraduate degree may be awarded with or without Honours (an Ordinary degree) in line with the specific regulations for your apprenticeship qualification.
-If a degree with Honours is awarded, the classification is determined in line with those regulations and Section G7 of these Regulations.
+a) An undergraduate degree will be awarded with Honours.
+The classification is determined in line with Section G7 of these Regulations.

 I4 Date of award of your academic qualification

 - a) The University sets annual qualification dates to follow the dates of the award of module credit.
 These qualification dates are always the final day of the appropriate month. - b) Your qualification will be awarded on the first qualification date after you become eligible for your qualification, having met the credit requirement